ng-aks/angular-reusable-components/projects/ng-aks-forms/README.md

 Please add `"bootstrap": "^5.x.x"` by run command `npm install bootstrap@5`.
 After install it,

-please add css on global style file >>
+please add css on global style file or you can import it from `node_modules` also directly, if it is not working.

 `@import '~bootstrap/dist/css/bootstrap.min.css';`

 ## Further help

 To get more help on the this , please contact to [Ankit Kumar Sharma](https://www.ankitkumarsharma.com/)

+If you get any issue, error or query, you can raise it on [GitHub Issues](https://github.com/ng-aks/angular-dynamic-forms/issues) also.

 Thanks